allanwhite/contentful-mc-uploader/content/in-echo/blog/_batch/131-21st-century-cures-act-passes-in-the-house-of-representatives/blogarticle.md

 ---
-Title: 21st Century Cures Act Passes in the House of Representatives
+Title: "21st Century Cures Act Passes in the House of Representatives"
-SeoTitle: 21st Century Cures Act Passes in the House of Representatives
+SeoTitle: "21st Century Cures Act Passes in the House of Representatives"
 Author: kenny
 Fullname: Kenny Stark
 Date: 07/27/2015